This site can be reached at the address mind-storms.com

 This site addresses important philosophical questions about robots and technology but it is also intended to help those who are teaching robotics, or who are contemplating doing so.
 There are many reasons to teach robotics, some of which are discussed HERE.
 Of course teaching robotics is more expensive than teaching computing, so what are the main reasons to study robotics in addition to computing?
 I'd say that robots are more engaging than computers in the way that they interact with the real world.
-This interaction is actually rather unpredictable and this unpredictability is another big difference with the behaviour of computers.
+Except in the tightly controlled environment of factories, this interaction is actually rather unpredictable and this unpredictability is another big difference with the behavior of computers.
 Watch this example of some very expensive, state-of-the-art robots not behaving as intended in the DARPA Robotics Challenge 2015:

-OK, that probably made you laugh, but the message is very serious: writing programs for a robot is probably more challenging and more interesting than programming a computer because the robot will never move exactly how you tell it to.
-In particular, sensors each have their own characteristics that it's impossible to know in detail.
+OK, that probably made you laugh, but the message is very serious: writing programs for a robot that is to operate in the human world (as opposed to a factory) is probably more challenging and more interesting than programming a computer because the real world is a messy place and also robot will never move exactly how you tell it to.
+Furthermore, the robot's sensors will not give perfectly accurate reading.
+Sensors each have their own characteristics that it's impossible to know in infinite detail.